logo

 Overview

-The total value of privately held art is estimated to be $1.7 trillion.
-According to the Masterworks all art index, contemporary art has outpaced the S&P 500 by 131% from 1995-2021.
+Deloitte reports the total value of privately held art and collectibles at an estimated $2.1 trillion.
+According to the Masterworks all art index, contemporary art has outpaced the S&P 500 by 64% from 1995-2023.

 Masterworks is the largest platform for buying and selling shares in masterpieces by Banksy, Basquiat, Warhol, Picasso, KAWS, and more.
 By investing in fine art, you can build a diversified portfolio that has been shown to appreciate during high inflation periods.